DISTA-IoT/smartville/readme.md

 ## Installation
 ### Setting Up the Program on a Native Linux Distribution or WSL
-This guide provides step-by-step instructions for setting up the program on either a native Linux distribution or using Windows Subsystem for Linux (WSL).
+This guide provides step-by-step instructions for setting up the testbed on a native Linux distribution.
+We have not verified if it works on the Windows Subsystem for Linux (WSL).

 ### GNS3
 Install the GNS3 software following the official documentation at: